masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## Unique parallel conditional (`match`)

-The `match` statement is similar to a chain of unique if/elif, like the `unique` if/elif sequence, one of the options in the match must be true.
+The `match` statement is similar to a chain of unique if/elif, like the `unique if/elif` sequence, one of the options in the match must be true.
 The difference is that one of the entries must be truth or an error is generated.
 This makes the `match` statement a replacement for the common "unique parallel case" Verilog directive.

 In addition to functionality, the syntax is different to avoid redundancy.
-`match` joins the match expression with the beginning of the match entry must form a valid expression.
+`match` joins the match expression with the beginning of the matching entry must form a valid expression.

 ```